openshift/origin-server/console/README.md

-# OpenShift Origin Management Console (openshift-origin-console)
+# OpenShift Origin Management Console

+RubyGem: openshift-origin-console

 The OpenShift Origin management console allow you to manage your OpenShift applications from the comfort of your browser or mobile phone.
 The